Meteorologists are concerned with the weather and climate and carry out scientific analysis of data to make predictions

 - enthusiasm and a genuine interest in meteorology and the environment.

-Relevant work experience or project work will also increase your chances.
-The Met Office runs a summer placement scheme in areas including science and forecasting, which lasts for 12 weeks.
-Recent graduates and current students can apply for it.
-It also offers an industrial placement for 12 months for those studying a degree which has a significant numeracy, science or IT element.
+Relevant work experience or project work will increase your chances.
+The Met Office runs a summer placement scheme in areas including science and forecasting, which lasts for three months.
+Recent graduates and current students can apply.
+The scheme also offers an industrial placement for 12 months for those studying a degree which has a significant numeracy, science or IT element.

-As computer modelling is a major part of a meteorologist's work, it is helpful to gain some experience of this, either through relevant work experience or by completing a degree project with computer modelling as a strong component.
+As computer modelling is a major part of a meteorologist's work, it's helpful to gain some experience of this, either through relevant work experience or by completing a degree project with computer modelling as a strong component.

 The largest employer of meteorologists in the UK is the Met Office.
 It incorporates the Met Office Hadley Centre, a world-renowned centre for advanced climate modelling and monitoring.